tfabris/BlueGigaEmpeg/README.txt

 ------------------------------------------------------------------------------
-Set jumpers, switches, and traces
+Set jumpers, switches, and traces, and modify bluetooth board
 ------------------------------------------------------------------------------
 These instructions are for the the BetzTechnik WT32i Breakout board V2.